 - Provide interim progress reviews exchanging immediate and specific feedback concerning expectations and performance

 - Modify plan in response to changes

 - Notify employees of the departmental evaluation process and timeline.

 - You may ask the employee to complete a self-evaluation in preparation for the discussion.
 Since self-evaluations are not required, you may not require the employee to complete a self-evaluation.

 - Review the performance plan and notes from discussions held during the year

 - Draft a performance review (summary of discussions over the year).

 - Give an employee a draft of the evaluation and position description 5 days prior to the meeting

 - During the meeting, facilitate an open exchange of information concerning expectations

-530.12 PERMANENT: All staff regardless of time base, except those in probationary appointments who are evaluated more frequently based on date of appointment, shall receive a written evaluation of their performance at least once a year, normally in May or June.
+530.12 PERMANENT: All staff regardless of the time base, except those in probationary appointments who are evaluated more frequently based on the date of appointment, shall receive a written evaluation of their performance at least once a year, normally in May or June.